How the Medical Research Act strengthens clinical research in Germany

 -

-radiation protection procedures are harmonized with procedures under pharmaceutical and medical device law
+Procedures under radiation protection law are being harmonized with procedures under pharmaceutical and medical device law.

 -

-Applications and notifications under radiation protection law can be submitted via the same portals, following a single-gate approach
+By implementing a single-gate approach, applications and notifications under radiation protection law can be submitted via the same portals.

 -